plone/documentation/docs/install/containers/examples/traefik-volto-plone-varnish.md

 mkdir etc
 ```

-Add there a `varnish.vcl` that will be used by the varnish image:
+Add there a file {file}`varnish.vcl` that will be used by the Varnish image:

 ```vcl
 vcl 4.0;